MicrosoftDocs/edge-developer/microsoft-edge/webview2/get-started/win32.md

 ## Step 11 - Include the WebView2.h header in HelloWebView.cpp

 Above, we did the following:
-*  Cloned or downloaded an existing project that contains a standard C++ Windows desktop application.
+*  Cloned or downloaded the samples repo including an existing project that contains a standard C++ Windows desktop application.
-*  Installed the Windows Implementation Library (WIL).
+*  Updated or installed the Windows Implementation Library (WIL).
-*  Installed the WebView2 SDK, to add WebView2 features.
+*  Updated or installed the WebView2 SDK, to add WebView2 features.
 *  Optionally deleted the WebView2 code from `HelloWebView.cpp`.

 ---